Cha-er-si/barcode-scanner/README.md

 # Barcode Scanner Plugin

-A cordova plugin for Ionic with a fragment of barcode scanner camera activity.
+A cordova plugin for Ionic with a fragment of barcode scanner camera activity using google mlkit package.
 It is only available for android as of now, use [phonegap-plugin-barcodescanner](https://github.com/phonegap/phonegap-plugin-barcodescanner) for iOS.

 ## Installation